kuleshov-group/aml-website/index.md

         <span class="tag is-success is-light">Polynomial feature expansion</span>
         <span class="tag is-success is-light">Extensions of linear regression</span>
     </div>
     <p>Some calculus review, and we dive into our first optimization method, Gradient Descent.
-We will also talk about ordinary least squares and non-linear least squares, and how they contribute to supervised learning.</p>
+We will talk about ordinary least squares and non-linear least squares, and how they are used in machine learning algorithms.</p>
     <div class="columns">
         <div class="column">
             <div class="dropdown">